Case Study

 Blue gradient background with vertical rounded lines in varying shades of blue scattered across the right side.

-Dr. Ramen Muthusamy: Case 2
+Dr. Raman Muthusamy: Case 2

 Bearded man with glasses in blue blazer and shirt speaking in front of a blurred abstract painting.